 Through the Quality Service Review (QSR), CFSA, with support from DMH and volunteer reviewers, attempted to review and report on 62 cases in 2008 and was able to complete reviews and report on 60 cases.
-Informed by over 475 interviews, these types of reviews serve multiple purposes in understanding success and challenges in serving multi-system involved children and families.
+71 Informed by over 475 interviews, these types of reviews serve multiple purposes in understanding success and challenges in serving multi-system involved children and families.
 The Monitor uses the QSR data for monitoring several of the AIP outcomes as has been previously mentioned.
-Apart from monitoring, the real benefit of the reviews is to inform the system's understanding of ongoing implementation of the System of Care Practice Model tied to child and family outcomes.
+72 Apart from monitoring, the real benefit of the reviews is to inform the system's understanding of ongoing implementation of the System of Care Practice Model tied to child and family outcomes.
 The Practice Model is an agreed upon approach to work with families that has proven to be effective in serving multi-system involved families.
 Such practices must be clearly articulated to staff and stakeholders alike and taught through training, mentoring and coaching.
 CFSA and its partners can use the qualitative information gathered from these intensive reviews to identify and promote action on both systemic and practice issues standing in the way of at least minimally acceptable performance.
-To date, there has been little evidence that these data, collected by both CFSA and DMH for over five years, are used consistently as
+To date, there has been little evidence that these data, collected by both CFSA and DMH for over five years, are used consistently as part of a comprehensive plan to improve frontline practices and systems performance on behalf of children and families.

-&lt;sup>71 In one instance a reviewer submitted all case ratings but did not submit a written summary.
+71 In one instance a reviewer submitted all case ratings but did not submit a written summary.
 In another, the reviewer submitted a written summary but was unable to provide system performance ratings since all relevant parties were not interviewed during the Review.

-&lt;sup>72 Verification of select data from those 60 reviews found discrepancies between the reviewers written reports about the quality of practices and the qualitative finding that those practices were "fair" or "minimally acceptable" as rated in the QSR.
+72 Verification of select data from those 60 reviews found discrepancies between the reviewers written reports about the quality of practices and the qualitative finding that those practices were "fair" or "minimally acceptable" as rated in the QSR.
 We expect to work closely with CFSA in the next month to look at the fidelity of the QSR process and scoring.
 (See Attachment C of this Report)